Audrey Cherryl Mogan

 Halcrow & Anor v Crown Prosecution Service [2021] EWHC 483 (Admin)

-Appeal against conviction for breach of Stonehenge Regulations by practising Pagans and Druids, raising the issue of whether the restrictions on entry to the Stone Circle impermissibly infringed the appellants’ rights under articles 9 (freedom of religion and conscience), 10 (freedom of expression) and 11 (freedom of assembly) of the European Convention on Human Rights.
+Appeal against conviction for breach of the Stonehenge Regulations by practising Pagans and Druids, raising the issue of whether the restrictions on entry to the Stone Circle impermissibly infringed the appellants’ rights under Articles 9 (freedom of religion and conscience), 10 (freedom of expression), and 11 (freedom of assembly) of the European Convention on Human Rights.

-Secured acquittal of defendant on two counts of common assault.
-The defendant had been remanded in custody pending trial.
-The acquittal came in at 5.30 pm on a Friday and the prison claimed they were unable to process the defendant’s release until Tuesday, it being a Bank Holiday weekend.
-Worked with solicitors to lodge a successful emergency judicial review on habeas corpus grounds and relying on Article 5 (right to liberty) of the European Convention on Human Rights.
-High Court Judge made interim relief Order for the defendant’s immediate release.
-Governor of the prison attended to ensure his release on the Saturday.
+Following acquittal for common assault, the prison failed to release the defendant, who had been remanded pending trial.
+A successful emergency judicial review on habeas corpus grounds, relying on Article 5 (right to liberty) of the European Convention on Human Rights, led to the High Court Judge making an interim relief order for the defendant’s immediate release.
+The Governor of the prison attended to ensure his release on the Saturday.

 Contact Audrey